Wycliffe-USA/MPDx-Android-Client-Example-App/README.md

 # Client Example fo MPDx Implementation

-This Repository is to give an example on how to implement the MPDx Android Libraries for your application
+This Repository is to give an example on how to implement the MPDx Android Libraries for your application.
+The best way to use this Repository is to create a Fork of it and adjust what is needed for your implementation.

 ## Gradle Implementation
 ### Project Gradle